sakthivel9963/to-do-list/README.md

 - [x] Reset the input value after the value is added to list
 - [x] Add checkbox to the list values
 - [x] On click the value the checked state properties should change
-- [ ] Show a line through for the checked value
+- [x] Show a line through for the checked value
+- [ ] Remove a value from the list